Private DNS

 During deployment, you can change the default suffix (.internal):

-.local— Caution, may conflict with mDNS/Bonjour.home— Good choice for personal use.corp— For enterprise use- Your own domain — E.g.,
+.home- Good choice for personal use.corp- For corporate use- Your own domain - e.g.,

 .mycompany.lan